TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Aliases.rst

    # Create an alias 'alias' to list all git aliases (in global config)
    git config --global alias.alias "config --get-regexp ^alias\."

-   git config --global alias.pullom 'pull origin master' git config --global alias.pushom 'push origin master' git config --global alias.resetom 'reset --hard origin/master'
+   git config --global alias.pullom 'pull origin main' git config --global alias.pushom 'push origin main' git config --global alias.resetom 'reset --hard origin/main'

 These are aliases, that may be useful for TYPO3 core contribution workflow.
 We start all commands with t3 to avoid conflicts with already existing aliases: